 Maps of Coronado

 The museum’s map collection doesn’t just contain topographic and geographic maps of Coronado.
 It also contains maps of different construction lots, railroads, bridges, and even tree planting maps.
-These provide more insight into how Coronado used to look and how it has changed over time.

 The Stockdale Family Collection